databricks/delta-live-tables-notebooks/twitter-dlt-huggingface-demo/README.md

 DLT is the first ETL framework that uses a simple declarative approach to building reliable data pipelines and automatically manages your infrastructure at scale.
 Data analysts and engineers spend less time on tooling and can focus on getting value from data.
 With DLT, engineers are able to treat their **data as code** and apply **modern software engineering best practices** like testing, error handling, monitoring, and documentation to deploy reliable pipelines at scale.

+## Try Databricks for Free

+Sign up for a [free Databricks trial](https://databricks.com/try-databricks?itm_data=demos-try-workflows-trial) to explore this demo.

 ## The gist

 In this demo we are reading a live Twitter stream, ingesting the streaming data with schema detection, cleansing, and transforming the data, and applying a bit of sentiment analysis to the tweets to classify them.